 When starting your t-shirt business you might encounter some confusing legal issues that leave you stumped.
 Can I use this picture in my t-shirt design?
 Is it okay to mimic this logo for my brand logo?
 What’s stopping people online from stealing my ideas?
+How do I copyright t-shirt designs?
 And what’s the difference between a copyright and a trademark anyway?
 The legalities of business can’t be over looked, so we’re gonna break some of it down to make things a little easier to understand.
 Here are some basic legal tips you should keep in mind when launching your t-shirt business.

 Copyright and Trademarks